 PALM BEACH GARDENS

-The Bioscience Technology Complex houses an expanded science curriculum, energy and engineering technology programs, the Math & Science Institute, and the Collegiate High School focused on science, technology, engineering and mathematics (STEM).
-The campus features modern multimedia classrooms and laboratories, a horticultural nursery, community athletic fields and an art gallery.
+The Bioscience Technology Complex houses an expanded science curriculum, energy and engineering technology programs and the Collegiate High School focused on science, technology, engineering and mathematics (STEM).
+The campus features a 50,000-square-foot Library Learning Resource Center, modern multimedia classrooms and laboratories, a horticultural nursery, Panthers basketball court and community athletic fields, and an art gallery.
 The 750-seat Eissey Campus Theatre is a cultural hub for northern Palm Beach County, presenting community educational programs as well as family entertainment through its popular “Arts in the Gardens” guest artist series.
-The campus also operates the Center for Early Learning, a state-of-the-art child care center serving children of students and employees as well as families from the community.